 Does it seem like your teen spends every free moment she has on Facebook?
 She's not alone.

-In 2011 the magazine, Consumer Reports found that 20 million kids actively used Facebook over the last year.
+In 2011, Consumer Reports found that 20 million kids actively used Facebook over the last year.
 Of that, 7.5 million were younger than 13.
-The social-networking site's own rules prohibit users that young.
+The social networking site's own rules prohibit users that young.